 Around February 2017, I was working on a pattern library tool for Codility.
 From the beginning, one of the requirements I had for the new project was to have code examples accompany the example components.
 And code examples equals...code highlighting.

 The solution couldn't be a third-party embed, like a Gist - it had to be something more flexible.
 Instead, I decided to find a JS library that could do the job.
-The main requirement: proper JSX highlighting.
+The main requirement: proper JSX code highlighting.

 First exhibit: Prism

 Prism was the first tool I decided to give a try.
-I don't remember the other tools I've checked out prior, but what I liked about Prism the most was the minimal API.
+I don't remember the other code highlighting tools I've checked out prior, but what I liked about Prism the most was the minimal API.
 Here's a slightly modified example code from the Prism homepage:

 Before I even began to choose the tool, I already produced a lot of code examples, so I had an extensive test suite for the code highlighting.
 Unfortunately, I quickly found a problem with this particular piece of code: